ibm-cloud-docs/Registry/registry_trusted_content.md

    ```
    {: screen}

-3. The first time that you push a signed image to a new repository, the command creates two signing keys, the root key and repository key, and stores them in your local machine.
+3. The first time that you push a signed image to a new repository, the command creates two signing keys, the root key and repository key, and stores them in your local computer.
 Enter and save secure passphrases for each key, and then [back up your keys](#trustedcontent_backupkeys).
 Backing up your keys is critical because your [recovery options](/docs/Registry?topic=Registry-ts_index#ts_recoveringtrustedcontent) are limited.

    This action is only required the first time that you push a signed repository.
    {: tip}